margelo/react-native-graph/README.md

 >  Requires `animated` and `enablePanGesture` to be `true`.

-If `SelectionDot` is missing or `undefined`, a default one is visible with an outer ring and light shadow.
+If `SelectionDot` is missing or `undefined`, a default one is provided with an outer ring and light shadow.

 Example: